Testing-Github-API/API-CS/README.md

 ##  Copyright

+---

-All the contents are from the book  "REST API Design Rulebook" .
+**All the contents are from the book  "REST API Design Rulebook" .
-All rights reserved by the author and publisher
+All rights reserved by the author and publisher**

+---

 ## Design Rules